 When we represent you, you become part of our family

 At Schnipper Law, P.C., we are compassionate, dedicated and experienced.
-Our Atlanta law firm is well-prepared to handle criminal defense, DUI defense and personal injury cases delivering excellent service that has garnered legal awards and top ratings from clients and peers alike.
+Our criminal defense law firm is headquartered in Atlanta, Georgia.
+Serving all of Georgia, we are well prepared to handle criminal defense, DUI defense and personal injury cases delivering excellent service that has garnered legal awards and top ratings from clients and peers alike.
 At our firm, we know that everyone’s situation and goals are different.
 We always find tailored solutions to what our clients wish to accomplish.